SimonTProjects/Project--Sales-Data-Analytics/README.md

 - DATA SEGMENTATION
 	Group the data based on a specific range (reveals correlation)

-Conclusions:
+- Conclusions:
 	- Customer Report: Illustrating customer behaviour and providing isnights across age and recency of purchase.

  	- Product Report: Provides insights on the relevance of products, such as popularity.

+2. The Power BI file is a visualisation of the desired insights, such as most popular products by year or least popular products per age range.